xtanaa001/Xiaoqi-Homepage/content/join.md

 ## <span style="color:#00204e"> `Prospective Graduate Researchers (M.Sc. and Ph.D.)` </span>

 I am constantly looking for graduate students at both the M.Sc. level and the Ph.D. level.
-Check out [**here**](/prospectivegrads) for what I am looking for in a prospective student.
+Check out [**here**](/prospectivegrads) for more details.

 ## <span style="color:#00204e"> `Prospective Postdoctoral Fellows` </span>

-I am interested in hosting postdocs (subject to funding availability) in a variety of areas, including but not limited to: i) online algorithms; online optimization, ii) stochastic modeling, optimization, and learning, iii) algorithmic game theory; mechanism design, and iv) energy systems and the urban energy-transport nexus.
-Interested candidates please email me your CV and one representative publication.
-I might approach you if there is a match in background and research interests.
+If you are interested in joining the lab as a postdoc, please email to xiaoqi.tan@ualberta.ca your CV and one representative publication.
+We might approach you if there is a match in background and research interests (subject to funding availability).